 - Round-up 360 – this is arguably the park’s most extreme ride and suitable for people who like a thrill (and spinning upside down).
 It’s a fully inverted extreme swing ride that goes up and over, 360 degrees, while spinning around.
 Grandparents and children will likely want to stick to things like the Ferris wheel and carousel while the teenagers hang out here.
 Riders for this attraction need to be at least 4 feet tall.

-Playland is the Lower Mainland’s largest amusement park and it opens for the season in June 2023.
+Playland is the Lower Mainland’s largest amusement park and it opens on select dates between May and August each year.
 See the PNE/Playland website for tickets and full details!

 Things to Know